KateGoncharik/Itransition-studiyng/README.md

 For this and other tasks you can check out the [MindMap](https://miro.com/app/board/uXjVKXt043k=/).

-Here is the [video-example](https://www.youtube.com/watch?v=T7nIC433wkY) of game works.
+Here is the [video demonstration](https://www.youtube.com/watch?v=T7nIC433wkY) of the game.

 ### Task description